Vegan Easter Cupcakes

 These cute chick decorations make the perfect topping for vegan Easter cupcakes!
 They are super easy to make using basic ingredients and are sure to be popular with children.

 It’s almost Easter and while I do have a couple of Easter-themed recipes on the blog already, this one is probably as Eastery as it gets.
 (That’s a word, right?)

-For the eyes, beaks and feet, I used more lemon buttercream but just coloured it with black/orange food colouring.
+For the eyes, beaks and feet, I used more lemon dairy-free buttercream but just coloured it with black/orange food colouring.
 If you don’t have any black food colouring to hand, you can use little blobs of melted chocolate or small black cake decorations instead.